kohei-us/orcus/doc/overview/index.rst

 Loading hierarchical documents
 ------------------------------

-The orcus library also includes support for hierarchical document types such as JSON and YAML.
+The orcus library also includes support for hierarchical document types such as XML, JSON and YAML.
 The following sections delve more into the support for these types of documents.

 .. toctree::
    :maxdepth: 1

+   xml/index.rst
    json/index.rst
    yaml/index.rst